simoneldevig/CacheBuster/README.md

 # CacheBuster

-A small helper for cache busting static assets in .NET
+A small helper for automatically cache busting static assets in .NET

 ## How it works
 The helper looks at the file's last modified date and sets the timestamp as a queryparamter on the path to the static file.
 This means that everytime you change the file, the browser cache will update as well.